PHBruins/Flights/README.md

-Project with the aim of predicting the chance of flight delays
+Project with the aim of predicting the chance of U.S. flight delays